Tillerino/scruse/README.md

 ### Default Values

-When deserializing JSON and a property is missing, Scruse can use default values defined with the `@JsonInputDefaultValue` annotation.
+When deserializing JSON and a property is missing, Jagger can use default values defined with the `@JsonInputDefaultValue` annotation.

 ```java
 interface MySerde {